gogomillan/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ### 0. Get all states
 A script that lists all states from the database hbtn_0e_0_usa:
-- The script take 3 arguments: mysql username, mysql password and database name (no argument validation needed)
+- The script takes 3 arguments: mysql username, mysql password and database name
-- It is used the module MySQLdb (import MySQLdb)
+- The module MySQLdb (import MySQLdb) is used
-- Is is connected to a MySQL server running on localhost at port 3306
+- It is connected to a MySQL server running on localhost at port 3306
 - Results are sorted in ascending order by states.id
 - Results are displayed as they are in the example below
 - The code is not executed when imported